 Nineteenth-century liturgical scholar Louis Duchesne explains that “towards the end of the third century the custom of celebrating the birthday of Christ had spread throughout the whole Church, but that it was not observed everywhere on the same day” (Christian Worship, Its Origin and Evolution: A study of the Latin liturgy up to the time of Charlemagne, 260).

 In the West, the birth of Christ was celebrated on December 25, and in the East on January 6.

-Duchesne writes “one is inclined to believe that the Roman Church made choice of the 25th of December in order to enter into rivalry with Mithraism.
-This reason, however, leaves unexplained the choice of the 6th of January” (ibid., p.
-261).
-His solution, therefore, was that the date of Christ’s birth was decided by using as a starting point the same day on which he was believed to have died.
+Duchesne writes, “One is inclined to believe that the Roman Church made choice of the 25th of December in order to enter into rivalry with Mithraism.
+This reason, however, leaves unexplained the choice of the 6th of January” (id., 261).
+His solution, therefore, was that the date of Christ’s birth was decided by using as a starting point the day on which he was believed to have died.
 This would explain the discrepancies between the celebrations in the East and West.

-While these explanations of how December 25 came to be the date of Christmas are all plausible, we know one thing for sure: The evidence that this day held a special significance to Christians predates the proof of a supposed celebration of Sol Invictus or other pagan deities on that day.
+These explanations of how December 25 came to be the date of Christmas are all plausible.
+But we know one thing for sure: the evidence that this day held a special significance to Christians predates the proof of a supposed celebration of Sol Invictus or other pagan deities on that day.

-That the Christians chose a date so close to the winter solstice is also not proof that this was done to mimic pagan festivals.
+Nor was the Christians’ choice of a date so close to the winter solstice done to mimic pagan festivals.
 The various pagan religions all had festivals spanning the calendar.
 Whatever month the early Christians might have otherwise chosen would still place Christmas near some pagan celebration, and oppositional theorists would still be making the same claims.